-5. Site Allocation: Land East of The Beeches (Policy U-HA5)
+Site Allocation: Land East of The Beeches (Policy U-HA4)

-Policy U-HA5.
-Site allocation for land to the East of The Beeches.
+Policy U-HA4 Site allocation for land to the East of The Beeches.

-This site may be developed for up to 60 dwellings, but development should not commence until after access is resolved from the Uppingham Gate site (Site Allocation U-HA4).
+This site may be developed for up to 60 dwellings, but development should not commence until after access is resolved from the Uppingham Gate site (Site Allocation U-HA3).
+When development does occur, it should include at least 30% affordable homes, working with local providers.